Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: Experiments

 Fig.~\ref{fig:model_size_analysis_for_all_target_systems}(a) presents a comparison of performance across reservoir sizes, starting from 250 and then ranging from 500 to 4000 in increments of 500.
 Infinite $D_{\mathrm{geom}}$ values resulting from numerical calculations are omitted from the plots.
 We observe that the PGC-ESN begins achieving a low $D_{\mathrm{geom}}$ value around 13 and $D_{\mathrm{temp}}$ value around 0.1 at a reservoir size of 500, whereas the other three models do not reach comparable performance until a size of 2000.
 Beyond this point, all models stabilize at similarly low metric values for long-term prediction.
 This suggests that the PGC-ESN can effectively reconstruct the Lorenz-96 system with a relatively small reservoir, while the other models require significantly larger reservoirs to achieve similar accuracy.
-The subplot for VPT-1.0 further highlights the PGC-ESN's superior short-term predictive performance.
-It achieves clear short-term predictions beyond a reservoir size of 500, exhibiting noticeably higher VPT-1.0 values above 3 Lyapunov times.
+The subplot for VPT-1 further highlights the PGC-ESN's superior short-term predictive performance.
+It achieves clear short-term predictions for reservoir sizes greater than 500, exhibiting noticeably higher VPT-1 values above 3 Lyapunov times.
 In contrast, Paral-ESN and the other two models only begin demonstrating meaningful short-term predictions at reservoir sizes of 1500 and 2000, respectively, but ultimately plateau at lower values.
 Overall, the proposed PGC-ESN consistently outperforms the other models in long-term attractor reconstruction when the reservoir size is small and in short-term prediction across the entire range of reservoir sizes considered for the Lorenz-96 system.
-The clustered structure in RandC-ESN, which lacks physical guidance, performs similarly to Std-ESN, indicating that the prior knowledge of the coupling structure in the target system is the key to PGC-ESN's superior performance.
+RandC-ESN, which lacks the coupling guidance, performs similarly to Std-ESN, indicating that only introducing a clustered structure in the reservoir layer will not enhance ESN's learning performance, and knowledge of the coupling structure in the target system is the key to PGC-ESN's superior performance.